Fidonet -

 The node does not reply.
 Possible variants are:

-1 - your computer or the remote node is disconnected from the internet at
+1 - your computer or the remote node is

-the moment or routing is corrupt (the line is broken, power supply is
+the moment or routing is corrupt (the line is broken, power supply

-switched off, some of the internet providers carries out maintenance work
+switched off, some of the internet providers carries out

 etc.) so please make several tries later.

-2 - your computer is in Intranet and getting out to the internet is
+2 - your computer is in Intranet and getting

 possible only via a proxy server.
-See "How Can binkd Work via HTTP-proxy",
+See "How Can binkd Work via

 "How Can binkd Work via SOCKS-proxy".